Whitney Stakes: History

-The Whitney Stakes is administered by the New York Racing Association:
+The Whitney Stakes is administered by the New York Racing Association.

 Named after the family that for generations has had so much to do with racing at Saratoga, the Whitney Handicap was first run in 1928.
 The Whitney family’s involvement with thoroughbreds began when William Collins Whitney, one of the founders of The Jockey Club, began campaigning racehorses in 1898, bearing the familiar Eton blue-and-brown silks.
 His legacy was carried on by his son, Harry Payne Whitney, and grandson, Cornelius Vanderbilt “Sonny” Whitney, who died in 1992, with other family members involved under various names including Greentree Stables.
 Whitney-owned horses have won every major race in the United States including multiple wins at the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.

 The Whitney was raced at a distance of 1 1/4 miles from its inception in 1928 until 1955, when the distance was reduced to 1 1/8 miles.
 Until 1940 it was closed to geldings.
 The inaugural running was won by William R. Coe's two-time Champion Filly, Black Maria.
 During World War II, the race was run at Belmont Park from 1943 through 1945, and again once in 1961.
 Between 1957 and 1969 the race was restricted to horses four years and older.
+The race then was open to three-year-olds and older until 2019.
+In 2020 when Saratoga Race Course was closed to the public during the COVID-19 pandemic, the race was restricted again to four-year-olds and up; the age restriction has remained ever since.

 Some of the greatest horses in American racing history have won the Whitney, including Easy Goer, Tom Fool, Dr. Fager, Stymie, Invasor, Slew o' Gold, Alydar, Ancient Title, Key to the Mint, Devil Diver, Eight Thirty, War Admiral, Discovery, Equipoise and Kelso, who won it for the third time in 1965 at the age of eight.
 The race also saw one of the most dramatic upsets in racing history when Secretariat finished second in the 1973 Whitney to Allen Jerkens's colt, Onion.
 Six fillies have won the race: Black Maria (1928), Bateau (1929), Esposa (1937), Gallorette (1948), Lady's Secret (1986), and Personal Ensign (1988).

 In 2007, the Breeders' Cup Ltd. introduced the Breeders' Cup Challenge "Win and You're In" qualification format, under which the winner of the Whitney Stakes automatically qualifies for the fall running of the Breeders' Cup Classic.

 In the 2015 listing of the International Federation of Horseracing Authorities (IFHA), the Whitney tied with the Kentucky Derby as the top Grade 1 race in the United States outside of the Breeders' Cup races.